jh-evans/readthedocs/docs/source/using.rst

 =====

 It is a truth seldom acknowledged that developers mostly focus on the `Happy Path <https://en.wikipedia.org/wiki/Happy_path>`_.
 Developers are busy, and they have lots to do.
 You need to write some code to retrieve a field from a Java object, even when that field is marked private.
-You quickly whip up this code.
+You quickly whip up this.

-This is the main type when using the success path in the Darien project.
-You use it like this:

 .. code-block:: java
    :linenos:
+   :emphasize-lines: 4-7

    public static Object getField(String cn, String fn, Object inst) {
        	try {
        		Class<?> cls = Class.forName(cn);
        		Field fld = cls.getDeclaredField(fn);
        		fld.setAccessible(true);
-       		return new Success(fld.get(inst));
+       		return fld.get(inst);
        	} catch (ExceptionInInitializerError eiie) {
        		log(eiie);
        	} catch (ClassNotFoundException cnfe) {